 SPC Autocross Program

 We are excited to announce that the Space Coast Region autocross venue continues at the American Muscle Car Museum.
 The site is amazing!
 It features a 1/8-mile dragstrip, skid pad, and road course all in one, a driver’s dream come true!
 Expect our usual fun and challenging course with approximately 60 second run times.
 The events planned for this year can be found on the calendar and will be open to the public with registration on Club Registration.
-SPC AutoX events are restricted to PCA members and Porsche cars only, and a maximum 40 entries per event.
+SPC AutoX events are restricted to PCA members and Porsche cars only, and a maximum of 40 entries per event.

 On-site registration and tech inspection will be open from 7:30 AM to 8:30 AM.
 A $50.00 admission fee, which includes continental breakfast, must be paid at the event registration in order to participate.